7thLucas/full-app-6a2f5-0b010-4738/_doc/product-overview.md

 # Product Overview

 ## Working Title
-Personal AI Productivity Hub *(final app name to be confirmed)*
+Zendesk AI Productivity Hub *(final app name to be confirmed)*

 ## What It Is
-A personal AI-powered command center that reads your inbox, syncs your calendar, and extracts action items from your Granola meeting notes — then surfaces the tasks that matter, reminds you of what's outstanding, and keeps all your notes alongside your work.
-One place where nothing falls through.
+A personal AI-powered command center built around Zendesk.
+It reviews tickets and surfaces key metrics, auto-generates support documentation and Knowledge Base articles, produces HTML code for support content, tracks tasks, stores notes, sends reminders for outstanding items, and syncs with calendar and Granola meeting notes.
+One place where support operations run faster and nothing falls through.

 ## Target User
-Individual professionals and knowledge workers who:
+Individual support engineers, support managers, or customer success leads who:
-- Manage a high volume of email and action items daily
+- Review a high volume of Zendesk tickets daily and need metrics/insights surfaced quickly
+- Manually write support documentation and Knowledge Base articles — a slow, repetitive task
+- Need to produce HTML code for Zendesk help center content
+- Juggle ticket-related tasks and follow-ups across too many tools
-- Use Granola for meeting notes and want those to automatically drive follow-up tasks
+- Use Granola for support team meetings and want action items to flow into their workflow
-- Have busy, calendar-driven schedules where commitments get lost across tools
-- Need a lightweight personal system — not enterprise workflow software

 ## Core Problem
-Your work lives in at least three places — inbox, calendar, Granola — but your task list lives in none of them.
-Manually extracting and re-entering actions across tools is slow, error-prone, and guarantees important things get dropped.
+Zendesk work is split across too many surfaces.
+Ticket review is manual and time-consuming.
+Creating support documents and their HTML is slow and disconnected from the tickets that triggered the need.
+Tasks, notes, and follow-ups scatter across email, Slack, and calendar.
+Nothing is automated and every artifact takes longer than it should.

 ## Core Solution
-A unified hub that reads the tools you already use and turns them into a single intelligent task list:
+A unified hub that connects directly to Zendesk and the user's other tools:

-- **Inbox analysis** — AI reads incoming email and creates tasks from actionable messages
+- **Zendesk ticket analysis** — AI reviews tickets, surfaces patterns, highlights escalations, and extracts key metrics
-- **Task tracking** — full create / view / prioritize / complete task management
+- **Support document creation** — auto-generate Knowledge Base articles and support docs from ticket context
+- **HTML code generation** — produce ready-to-publish HTML for Zendesk help center articles
+- **Task tracking** — manage support-related tasks: ticket follow-ups, doc reviews, publishing approvals
-- **Note storage** — notes attached to tasks or freestanding, always searchable
+- **Note storage** — capture context notes per ticket, linked to tasks or freestanding
-- **Smart reminders** — proactive nudges for outstanding and overdue tasks
+- **Smart reminders** — proactive nudges for outstanding ticket responses and overdue tasks
-- **Calendar integration** — sync with Google Calendar / Apple Calendar so tasks align with your schedule
+- **Calendar integration** — sync with Google / Apple Calendar so review schedules and deadlines align with tasks
-- **Granola integration** — action items extracted from Granola meeting notes and added as tasks automatically
+- **Granola integration** — extract action items from Granola support team meeting notes automatically

 ## Positioning
-The go-to productivity hub for professionals who cannot afford dropped balls.
-Unlike generic to-do apps that require manual input, this app reads where you actually work and brings the tasks to you.
+The Zendesk power user's AI layer.
+Unlike generic to-do apps, this tool understands Zendesk operations — it reads your tickets, writes your docs, and generates your HTML so you can focus on what only you can do: judgment calls, escalations, and customer relationships.

 ## Brand & Tone
 Calm.
 Focused.
 Reliable.
-Not flashy — this is a tool you trust daily.
-Sophisticated but approachable.
+Built for professionals who handle volume without letting quality slip.
+Not flashy — a daily trust tool.

 ## Color Palette (Working)
 Deep navy / slate primary.
 White workspace background.
 Indigo accent for interactive and highlight elements.

 ## Strategic Principles
-- **Context-aware**: tasks come from where you work, not from a blank form
-- **Minimal friction**: lighter and faster than the tools it reads
+- **Zendesk-native**: features built from the language and workflow of support operations
+- **AI writes, human decides**: every document is a draft; every metric surfaces an insight — the professional makes the call
-- **One source of truth**: everything actionable lives in one place
+- **One source of truth**: tickets, docs, tasks, and notes all live and connect here

 ## MVP Scope
-Task management UI, AI-powered inbox analysis, note storage, smart reminders, Google/Apple Calendar sync, Granola integration.
+Zendesk ticket analysis (AI-powered), support document creation, HTML code generation for help center, task management, note storage, smart reminders, Google/Apple Calendar sync, Granola integration.